 Open to people ages 18 years and up

-- Participants must have progressed after only one prior line of systemic immunotherapy treatment with a PD-1/PD-L1 checkpoint inhibitor administered either as monotherapy or in combination with other therapies.
-This also includes patients receiving prior treatment with pembrolizumab as monotherapy or in combination.
+- Participants must have progressed after only one prior line of systemic immunotherapy treatment with an anti-PD-1/PD-L1 mAb administered either as monotherapy or in combination with other checkpoint inhibitors or other therapies.
 A wash out period of at least 28 days or 5 half-lives, whichever is shorter, must be completed for eligibility in this trial.
-In case of discontinuation due to progression, the following criteria are required in order to define PD-1/PD-L1 treatment progression is defined by meeting all of the following criteria:
+PD-1/PD-L1 treatment progression is defined by meeting all of the following criteria:

 - Has received at least 2 doses of an approved anti PD-1/PD-L1 mAb or received PD-1/PD-L1 treatment for 8 weeks, whichever is longer.

-In cases of unequivocal progression (clinical or radiological), PD confirmation may not be required after documented discussion and approval by the sponsor.
+ii.
+In cases of unequivocal clinical or radiological progression, disease progression confirmation may not be required after documented discussion and approval by the sponsor.

 - Progressive disease has been documented within 12 weeks from the last dose of anti-PD-1/PD-L1 mAb.

-- Participants who receive anti-PD-1 therapy as adjuvant treatment following complete resection of liver cancer and have disease recurrence (unresectable loco-regional disease or distant metastases) are eligible if they progressed while on active treatment or within 6 months of stopping anti-PD-1 therapy.
+- Participants who receive anti-PD-1 therapy as adjuvant treatment following complete resection of liver cancer and have disease recurrence (unresectable locoregional disease or distant metastases) are eligible if they progressed while on active treatment or within 6 months of stopping anti-PD-1 therapy.
 This will be considered the first line of systemic therapy.

 For these participants, the following applies: